Space Syntax-guided Post-training for Residential Floor Plan Generation: Methodology

-The integration values provide a direct basis for an automated screening oracle that enforces the fundamental architectural principle that public space should function as spatial cores.
-The oracle is implemented as a deterministic, non-compensatory pipeline consisting of five stages: \begin{enumerate} \item \textbf{Mask parsing and derived masks.} RPLAN-style 4-channel layout masks are parsed to obtain semantic labels, room instances, and interior/exterior flags.
-Interior, wall, and door masks are derived deterministically from the channels for subsequent accessibility analysis. \item \textbf{Rectangle decomposition (greedy maximal cover).} For each room instance, its walkable core is decomposed into a set of maximal axis-aligned rectangles using greedy covering, discarding rectangles whose area is below a minimum threshold $A_{\min}$. \item \textbf{Rectangle-space graph construction.} Each rectangle becomes a node.
+The integration values provide the basis for identifying whether public spaces occupy configurationally central positions.
+SSIO accepts two input formats and is implemented as a deterministic computation pipeline consisting of five stages: \begin{enumerate} \item \textit{Format-dependent parsing.} SSIO supports two input representations.
+For raster inputs (RPLAN-style 4-channel PNG), semantic labels, room instances, and interior/exterior flags are parsed directly from the channel layout; wall and door masks are derived deterministically for subsequent accessibility analysis.
+For vector inputs (e.g., LIFULL-style structured representations providing explicit room polygons, bounding boxes, and door-edge annotations), room regions are extracted directly from the geometric data and door connectivity is read from annotated door-edge indices, bypassing rasterization and yielding more reliable room-to-room adjacency.
+Both paths produce the same intermediate representation---a set of labelled room regions with explicit door-mediated connectivity---used by the remaining stages. \item \textit{Rectangle decomposition (greedy maximal cover).} For each room instance, its walkable core is decomposed into a set of maximal axis-aligned rectangles using greedy covering, discarding rectangles whose area is below a minimum threshold $A_{\min}$. \item \textit{Rectangle-space graph construction.} Each rectangle becomes a node.
 Within-room edges connect rectangles that touch or lie within a small pixel-distance, and additional bridge edges are inserted to enforce intra-room connectivity.
-Cross-room edges are determined by interior-door connected components, which yield reliable room-to-room accessibility pairs; for each adjacent room pair, the nearest rectangle pair is connected. \item \textbf{Integration computation and room-instance aggregation.} Global integration is computed per node on $G$ (HH or closeness).
+Cross-room edges are determined by interior-door connected components, which yield reliable room-to-room accessibility pairs; for each adjacent room pair, the nearest rectangle pair is connected. \item \textit{Integration computation and room-instance aggregation.} Global integration is computed per node on each connected component of $G$ (HH or closeness).
 Node scores are aggregated to room-instance mean integration by averaging over the rectangles belonging to that room instance:

-where $V_r$ is the set of rectangle nodes for room instance $r$. \item \textbf{Validity checks and scoring hooks.} Invalid samples (e.g., empty cores or zero extracted rectangles) are skipped during batch processing.
-For SSPT post-training, we additionally apply non-compensatory validity gates and penalties derived from oracle outputs (e.g., missing living room, too few rooms, abnormal living-room area share), and we use the same score definition for both iterative filtering and PPO reward construction (Sec.~\ref{subsubsec:sspt_iter}--\ref{subsubsec:sspt_ppo}). \end{enumerate}
+where $V_r$ is the set of rectangle nodes for room instance $r$.
+Room instances are further aggregated to functional categories: for category $g$, the \textbf{category-level mean integration} is